wtsi-ssg/benchmarking/README.md

 ## **Setup**

-### Prior to running this benchmarking suite, please ensure the following steps are taken:
+### Prior to running this benchmarking suite, please ensure the following steps are taken

 1. Install the latest version of docker (documentation at https://docs.docker.com/get-docker/)